Giveth/lpp-milestones/README.md

 Depending on the behavior of the LiquidPledging app, withdraw may be a 2-step process.
 When calling `withdraw(uint64 idPledge, uint amount, address token)` or `mWithdraw(uint[] pledgesAmounts, address[] tokens)` an attempt will be made to disburse the payment to the recipient.
 If there is a delay between withdrawing from LiquidPledging and the funds being sent, then a 2nd call to `disburse(address token)` or `mDisburse(address[] tokens)` will need to be made to send the funds to the `recipient`.

-**note:** This milestone can continue to receive funds indefinetly.
+**NOTE:** This milestone can continue to receive funds indefinetly.

 ### LPMilestone